-We are pleased that you are interested in the master’s in Interdisciplinary Studies at UNT.
-The steps below will help you plan and guide you through the admissions process.
+We're pleased that you are interested in our master’s degree in Interdisciplinary Studies at UNT.
+The steps below will help guide you through the admissions process:

-As you begin evaluating what the Master of Science or the Master of Arts in Interdisciplinary Studies could do for you, it is very important that you communicate with the program coordinator.
+As you begin evaluating what the Master of Science or the Master of Arts in Interdisciplinary Studies could do for you, it is very important that you communicate with the program academic counselor.
 There are general and program specific admission requirements.
-The director of your concentration and/or the general program coordinator will answer your specific questions about the Interdisciplinary Studies program and will serve as a constant point of reference for you regarding program requirements.
+The academic counselor will answer your specific questions about the Interdisciplinary Studies program and will serve as a constant point of reference for you regarding program requirements.

-If you seek to retool or strengthen your credentials for your career, be sure to discuss with your program director or coordinator how the Interdisciplinary Studies program may help you reach your goals.
+If you seek to retool or strengthen your credentials for your career, be sure to discuss with your academic counselor how the Interdisciplinary Studies program may help you reach your goals.
 While the Interdisciplinary Studies master’s degree is often an excellent means for advancement, it may not be the best choice for your specific situation.
 For example, if your goal is to teach university-level history and you currently hold a Bachelor of Arts in General Studies, a self-styled degree in Interdisciplinary Studies may be too broad to prepare you appropriately for the competitive market of academia.
 Your success is our highest priority, and we will help you consider all of your options.
-For questions or an appointment with the Interdisciplinary Studies Academic Counselor, please contact Jasmine Quezada at INSD@unt.edu or 940-565-4787.
+For questions or an appointment with the Interdisciplinary Studies academic counselor, please contact Audra O'Neal at INSD@unt.edu or 940-565-4787.

 Apply to the Toulouse Graduate School

 Before submitting the required documentation, please review the steps for admission to the Toulouse Graduate School.
 Then, submit the following items or information: